-Any accidents or hazardous incidents causing personal injury or death or property or environmental damage at or to the Group's operated assets or surrounding areas may result in significant losses, interruptions in production, expensive litigation, imposition of penalties and sanctions or suspension or revocation of permits and licences.
+Any accidents or hazardous incidents causing personal injury or death or property or environmental damage at or to the Group's mines, smelters, refineries, concentrators, drill rigs, processing plants or related facilities (such as logistics and storage facilities) or surrounding areas may result in significant losses, interruptions in production, expensive litigation, imposition of penalties and sanctions or suspension or revocation of permits and licences.
 Risks associated with the Group's open pit mining operations include flooding of the open pits, collapses of the open pit walls and accidents or failures in operation of large equipment for open pit mining and material transportation.
 Risks associated with the Group's underground mining operations include flooding, underground fires and explosions (including those caused by flammable gas), cave-ins or ground falls, discharges of gases or toxic chemicals, sinkhole formation and ground subsidence.
 Risks associated with the Group's oil exploration activities include explosions, spills and potential large-scale environmental pollution.
 Risks associated with the Group's logistics and storage operations may include the risk of: ruptures and spills from crude oil and other product carriers; spillage, leakage or seepage of tailings or other hazardous substances found in storage or disposal facilities; and failure of tailings dams during the operating life of the mines or after closure.
 Injuries to and deaths of workers and contractors at mines and facilities controlled by the Group have occurred in the past and may occur in the future.
-In 2020, there were eight fatalities at the Group's managed operations.
+In 2019, there were 17 fatalities at the Group's managed operations and there have been six fatalities in 2020 year to date.
 The occurrence of accidents may adversely impact the Group's business, results of operations and financial condition.